 In the Lifetime of the Buddha

 The goatherder was an earlier birth of King Pasenadi, a righteous ruler and devoted supporter of the Buddha.
-He had once shown great hospitality to some strangers newly arrived in the kingdom and neglected his old soldiers.
-When King Pasenadi needed to put down a disturbance out in a frontier province neither the new soldiers nor the old would fight because each thought the other would.
-The king knew his mistakenly favoring the newcomers had caused his defeat and when he asked the Buddha if any other king had ever been defeated for a similar reason the Buddha told him this story.
+He had once shown great hospitality to some strangers who recently arrived in the kingdom and became soldiers while neglecting his older soldiers.
+When King Pasenadi needed to put down a disturbance out in a frontier province, neither the new soldiers nor the old would fight because each thought the other would.
+The king knew that mistakenly favoring the newcomers had caused his defeat and when he asked the Buddha if any other king had ever been defeated for a similar reason the Buddha told him this story.

 The king of the past was Ananda, one of the Buddha’s top disciples.